Murtu1609/TerraformAzureHub/README.md

 #details for optional VPN Gateway and OpenVPN client, you need to provide the path for the vpn cert .cer file
 vpngw         = "true"
 gwaddress     = "10.10.6.0/24"
+vpnsku        = 2     //accepted values are 2,3,4 and 5
+vpnclient     = "true"
 vpnclient     = "true"
 clientaddress = ["192.168.2.0/24"]
 vpncertname   = "selfsigned"